DoughnutsNCookies/TypeScript-SOLID/OCP/README.md

 ## ✍🏻 Application

 Let's create an `ShapeCalculator` interface with methods for both area and perimeter calculations.
-Then, we'll create concrete implementations for both calculations: `AreaCalculator` and `PerimeterCalculator`.
 The `Shape` class will be modified to accept a calculator during construction.

 ```typescript
 /**